pab-nguyen/pab-nguyen.github.io/_posts/2020-06-01-tier-comparison.md

 date: 2020-08-01
 layout: post
 tags: excel-vba
-summary: I wrote this Excel VBA Macro during one of my internships.
-This script allows user to compare two drug formulary tier to see whether the brand my company owns underperform or overperform competitor's brand, in terms of drug formulary.
+summary: This script allows user to compare two drug formulary tier to see whether the brand my company owns underperform or overperform competitor's brand, in terms of drug formulary.
 You can download the macro and the calendar file below.
 image: /assets/tier-comparison.JPG
 ---
 <p align="center">